All Episodes

 Hey, how are you doing, Roger?

-Normally I love the Rush show, but I guess your one cop your one blanket statement kind of upset me about I guess you kind of assume that all cops are overpaid in an F. Well, I'll tell you what, uh my uh experience out here, and particularly in these LA things, is that uh they they need to go to the range a few more times.
+Normally I love the Rush Show, but I guess your one blanket statement kind of upset me about, I guess you kind of assume that all cops are overpaid in an effect.

-Uh I agree with you.
+I'd agree with you.

-I'd agree with you and I'm sure it's more a department that just doesn't have the time to send them because they're spending their average day handling uh I'm sure millions of calls from the balking dogs to the violent family domestic overworked and underpaid.
+And I'm sure it's more a department that just doesn't have the time to send them because they're spending their average day handling, I'm sure, millions of calls from the bulking dogs to the violent family dimension.

 Is that correct?

-Charlie let me tell you something.
+Charlie, let me tell you something.

 I don't want you to be a psychologist.